kubenow/docs/getting_started/first-app.rst

 One simply and quick way to access the Traefik UI is to tunneling via ssh to one of the edge nodes with the following command::

+    ssh -N -f -L localhost:8080:localhost:8080 ubuntu@<edge1-floating-ip>
-    ssh -N -f -L localhost:808x:localhost:808x ubuntu@<edge-floating-ip>
+    ssh -N -f -L localhost:8081:localhost:8081 ubuntu@<edge2-floating-ip>
+    ...

 If you are wondering how to get the `edge-floating-ip`, then open the `inventory` file which is created after having spun up the cluster in the KubeNow folder

-By visitng your localhost:808x in your browser you should be displayed with the following UI:
+By visitng for instance your localhost:8080 in your browser you should be displayed with the following UI:

 .. image:: ../img/traefik_UI_example.png